nick-buhro/Translit/NickBuhro.Translit.Tests/Assets/README.md

 ## Alphabet test cases

 It is based on transliteration table from original standard.
-It covers all letters for all lenguages.
+It covers all letters for all languages.

 Table is defined in tab-delimited file [Alphabet.txt](./Alphabet.txt).